 It is anything in the workplace that is new learning and moves the apprentice towards the successful completion of their apprenticeship, which might include:

 Discuss and review learning requirements with your apprentice on a regular basis.
 Agree with them time at work to complete work-based assignments and give them opportunities to practice new skills and give them feedback on what they are doing well and areas to work on.
-This could be part of the quarterly review with your Dynamic Training assessor.
+This could be part of the quarterly review with your Dynamic Training Skills & Development Coach.

 An Apprentice is responsible for ensuring that all off-the-job learning activity is recorded in their online learning log.